mhinz/vim-galore/README.md

 This would delete the first line containing "quux" after the first line containing "bar" after the first line containing "foo" after the current line.

-Somtimes Vim automatically prepends the command-line with a range.
+Sometimes Vim automatically prepends the command-line with a range.
 E.g. start a visual line selection with `V`, select some lines and type `:`.
 The command-line will be populated with the range `'<,'>`, which means the following command will use the previously selected lines as a range.
 (This is also why you sometimes